What Are the Different Types of Ostomy Bags?

 Based on Features

 The other main component that differentiates the types of ostomy bags from one another is what features they have.
-While the list of potential options your bag could have is quite long, there are three primary ones that you’ll want to consider before buying one.
+While the list of potential options your ostomy bag could have is quite long, there are three primary ones that you’ll want to consider before buying one.

 Two-Piece Bag